 "I started Hot Bread Kitchen from my home and turned it into a thriving commercial bakery.
 We learned so much along the way and were inspired to share our knowledge, access and resources with small food start-ups – just like ours once was – to help more food entrepreneurs become successful."

-–Jessamyn Rodriguez, founder and CEO
+–Jessamyn Rodriguez, Founder

 Clinton Shabazz, better known as the Harlem Pie Man, has been selling his famous peach cobbler and pecan pies in local markets and on 125th Street for years with his wife Aliya.
 They joined HBK Incubates in 2014 with the goal of formalizing and growing their business.
 “The incubator helps with things like becoming incorporated, getting licenses and setting up liability insurance,” Clinton says.
 “They give you legitimacy.”
 The Harlem Pie Man was recently selected as a Whole Foods vendor.

 Kerry Walden came to the incubator in April of 2014 with one wholesale client for her baked goods.
 A year and a half later, she had five major clients, a booth at the Hester Street Market, and was ready to launch her own retail space.
 “We couldn’t expand without the incubator,” Kerry says.
 “It helped us grow and be able to take on more clients.
 I went to pretty much every meeting that they had.
 It not only gave information but was also motivating for my business.”

 Marker Coffee, the Crown Heights coffee shop and bakery she owns with her husband, opened in 2015.
 Her chocolate chip cookies and cheddar scallion scones are quickly becoming neighborhood staples.